markokarapandzic/snake-game-js/readme.md

 ### INTRODUCTION

-Snake Game made with Vanilla JavaScript.
+Snake Game made with ES6 JavaScript.
 Enables a user to play the game in their browser, so they can get score points as much as they can.

 Check out a live version [here](https://markokarapandzic.github.io/portfolio-website/).